Matthew 5:13; Mark 9:50; Luke 14:34

 To reserve for special use, to save from harm.

-Salt is used to preserve for special use, or to save from harm.
+Salt is used to reserve for special use, or to save from harm.
 Preserves are good on a nice hot buttered biscuit, especially homemade preserves.
 Have you ever opened up a jar and found that wax ring on the top?
 That was placed there to preserve the fruit.
-With that thought in mind, Christ puts that salt or wax around us to preserve us for special use, to reach the world.
-Unfortunately, some Christians 'wax' is a little thin and the preserves do not last.
+With that thought in mind, Christ puts that salt or wax around us to preserve us for a special use, to reach the world.
+Unfortunately, some Christians 'wax' are a little thin and the preserves do not last.

 Meat that is hung in a smokehouse has a layer of salt on it as a preservative.
 It acts as a barrier.
 God always places that barrier of saltiness around us to preserve us now and for future service.
 However, like the meat in a smokehouse, that barrier can wear thin if we do not continually apply the salt (keep in the Word).

-To provoke displeasure and impatience.
+To provoke displeasure, impatience.

 Put salt in a wound and what happens?
 Salty Christians always sing, worship & praise the Lord wherever they are or regardless of circumstances.
 Salty Christians study the Word, and they witness.
 Sinners do not like that; it irritates their lifestyle.
 That means the Holy Spirit is convicting their hearts.

 Some churches and Christians have lost their saltiness, they soothe rather than irritate.
 Their saltiness has become watered down.
 They have turned the church into a social club, a place for people to network.
 Instead of winning souls, Christians have become politically correct.
 Christians have set aside their differences form the world (their Christian life) and they do not want to offend anyone or hurt anyone's feelings.
 They want to get together and do good works, show how good they arc, and increase their society standing.

 What does it mean to be “good for nothing?”
 Of little worth or useless.